Azure/terraform-azurerm-avm-ptn-function-app-storage-private-endpoints/README.md

 ### <a name="input_create_service_plan"></a> [create\_service\_plan](#input\_create\_service\_plan)

-Description: Should the module create a new App Service Plan for the Function App?
+Description: Should a service plan be created for the Function App?
 Defaults to `true`.

 Type: `bool`